Planning Your Trip to Santorini

 Santorini in 24 Hours

 Spend just 24 hours on Santorini may feel a bit rushed, but you can still check some of its top spots off your list.
-If it's picturesque villages you're into, you can spend your first afternoon wandering the many settlements that hug the coast like Fira and Oia, snapping pictures of the whitewashed homes as they change in the shifting light.
-Then, find a cafe terrace to watch the sunset over a seafood meal and a glass of ouzo or a local wine.
+If it's picturesque villages you're into, you can spend your first afternoon wandering the many settlements that hug the coast, like Fira and Oia, snapping pictures of the whitewashed homes as they change in the shifting light.
+Then, find a café terrace to watch the sunset over a seafood meal and a glass of ouzo or local wine.
 You can also take in sunset views without cruise ship crowds at the highest point on the caldera in Imerovigli or a quiet point near Fira.

 If beaches are your thing, you can spend the morning after your overnight stretched out in the sun before the crowds arrive.
-Santorini’s famed beaches are often named after the color of their sand, like Red Beach or White Beach.
-Kamari, Perissa, and Perivolos Beaches are all striking for their black sand, while the Koloumbus Beach close to Cape Kolumbo is framed by striking cliffs.
+Santorini's famed beaches are often named after the color of their sand, like Red Beach or White Beach.
+Kamari, Perissa, and Perivolos beaches are all striking for their black sand, while the Koloumbus Beach, close to Cape Kolumbo, is framed by striking cliffs.